varya/ds-breakfast-01-2021/index.md

 <!--

 Hello.
-Let's thank Andrey for his comprehensive introduction to the design systems and explaning their value.
-My name is Varya and I am going to continue with the same topic.
-Since we are here at the React conference, I would like to cover how we could apply React and the complementing technologies, providing supplementary tools for them and measuring their success.
+My name is Varya, and my talk is about -- surprise! -- design systems.
+However, I will keep it very practical.
+I would like to show how we could use our developers' knowledge and ability to code and apply it to the domain of design systems.
+Using certain technologies, we can build not only the interface components but also infrastucture and tools for our design system to run.

 -->